nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

 - Configurations: $center$, $P$
 - Scores (errors): $E(P,center)=\sum_x ||center_{P(x)} - x||_2^2$
   - Defined as the sum of deviations from the center of each points.
+  - Note you want to minimize this error as your optimization
 - Neighborhood: $P, center = \{center', P\} \bigcup \{center, P'\}$
   - Changing either one element of the configuration.
+  - Change partition or center

 K-means is just running the **hill climbing** using the above settings.
+You take a step between configurations to find the min/max of your optimization.

 **Thus**, we can notice that, in both equation $(1)$ and $(2)$, the value of error function can never go up, and thus the error function becomes a monotonically non-decreasing function in the progress of k-means.